Sports Medicine: Conservatively manage concussions

 2. McCrory P, Meeuwisse W, Johnston K, Dvorak J, Aubry M, Molloy M, Cantu R. Consensus Statement on Concussion in Sport: the 3rd International Conference on Concussion in Sport held in Zurich, November 2008.
 Br.
 J. Sports Med.
 2009; 43(Suppl I):i76i84.

-Gary Wilkerson, EdD, ATC; Marisa Colston, PhD, ATC; and Todd Bullard, MS, ATC, from the Department of Health & Human Performance at the University of Tennessee at Chattanooga, write, solicit and edit content for the Sports Medicine Spotlight in every issue of Coach & Athletic Director.
+Gary Wilkerson, EdD, ATC; Marisa Colston, PhD, ATC; and Todd Bullard, MS, ATC, are from the Department of Health & Human Performance at the University of Tennessee at Chattanooga.